| MANDOC(1) | General Commands Manual | MANDOC(1) |

 man(7) and it has no

-macro, or the TH
+TH macro, or the TH macro

-has less than three arguments or its third argument is empty.Dd
+has less than three arguments or its third argument is empty.Dd or

-macro does not follow the conventional
+TH macro does not follow the conventional

-format.Dd
+format.Dd or

-macro is more than a day ahead of the current
+TH macro is more than a day ahead of the current

 system

-or Os
+time(3).Dd or Os macro

-.
+Os.
 All three macros are used even when given in

-another order.Sh
+another order.Sh or SH section header.

 The offending macros and text are parsed and added to the top level of the

-syntax tree, outside any section block.Sh
+syntax tree, outside any section block.Sh macro is not

 ‘NAME’.
 This may confuse